Desktop Banner

-Managing indirect tax pitfalls for Clinical Research Organisations in the UK
+Managing indirect tax pitfalls for Clinical Research Organisations

 Clinical Research Organisations (CROs), also known as Contract Research Organisations, play a crucial role in advancing medical research and drug development.
 Due to the complex interactions and status of the supporting organisations, navigating the landscape of indirect taxes - such as VAT and customs and excise duties - can be challenging.
 In this article, we explore some of the key considerations and potential pitfalls for CROs operating in the UK.